hardtware/DC2/README.md

 3.10 OPTIONALLY update your packages.

+Run:

+    sudo apt-get update
+    sudo apt-get upgrade

+You may need to enter `y` to approve the updates.

 ## 4. Setup DC2 as a Docker Machine

 4.1 Make sure you have the [Docker Toolbox](https://www.docker.com/products/docker-toolbox) intalled on your computer.